ubitech/RESTfulLINDA/README.md

 > **Features:**
 > - Select and execute an analytic processes against a specific SPARQL query, through user-friendly interfaces with pre-configured parameters for specific algorithms.
 > - Integration of Weka and R analytic algorithms.
 Support for J48, M5P, Apriori, LinearRegression, Arima,Morans I, Kriging, NCF correlogram, ClustersNumber, Kmeans, Ward Hierarchical Agglomerative, Model Based Clustering, LinearRegression in R algorithms
-> -Ontology for mapping information relevant to the analytic process and the input and output sources.
+> - Ontology for mapping information relevant to the analytic process and the input and output sources.
-> -Support input and output of analytic results in RDF format (N3, Turtle, RDF / XML).
+> - Support input and output of analytic results in RDF format (N3, Turtle, RDF / XML).
-> -Support tracking of analytics processes executed per user
+> - Support tracking of analytics processes executed per user
-> -Interconnection with the visualization components for visualising the analytics’ output.
+> - Interconnection with the visualization components for visualising the analytics’ output.
-> -Ability to save / load analytic processes per user
+> - Ability to save / load analytic processes per user
-> -List saved analytic processes
+> - List saved analytic processes
-> -Ability to load datasets / training datasets in CSV or ARFF format
+> - Ability to load datasets / training datasets in CSV or ARFF format
-> -Re-evaluate the analytic process keeping the same trained model
+> - Re-evaluate the analytic process keeping the same trained model
-> -Before re-evaluation the analytics procsess , the user can a) change the output format, b) change the evaluation query c) Change the parameters of the current algorithm d) search within his analytics, e) Automatic refill of the analytic process description
+> - Before re-evaluation the analytics procsess , the user can a) change the output format, b) change the evaluation query c) Change the parameters of the current algorithm d) search within his analytics, e) Automatic refill of the analytic process description
-> -User feedback on tool usage: a) queries participation on analytics, b) analytics effectiveness, c) data quality and output reuse, d) performance time  of each analytic process.
+> - User feedback on tool usage: a) queries participation on analytics, b) analytics effectiveness, c) data quality and output reuse, d) performance time  of each analytic process.

-##Step 1 --INSTALL WildFly SERVER --
+##Step 1 Install  WildFly server

 ####Step 1.1 Download & Install WildFly 9 from
 http://wildfly.org/downloads/